Lokinado/the-blog-explorer/README.md

 <br><br>

 # About The Project
-The Blog Explorer is an assesment project as a part of
+The Blog Explorer is an assesment project.

 [Github Repo](https://github.com/Lokinado/the-blog-explorer)